'LURTZ' is a Bali 4.1 Sailing Catamaran available for Bareboat Charter in Tahiti, located at Polynesia, Raiatea.

 Cruising Conditions you can expect in Tahiti

-Uncover the cruising conditions you can expect while chartering Lurtz in Tahiti.
+Uncover the cruising conditions you can expect while chartering LURTZ in Tahiti.
 Find out when you should plan your charter.

 Explore Tahiti pristine shores and hidden gems